 - (a) An application for a section 257 certificate must be made in writing to WCAT.
-WCAT will not consider a section 257 application without a written request. - (b) The application must be accompanied by a copy of the Writ of Summons/Notice of Claim (and any other pleadings) filed in the legal action.(c) The applicant must identify the persons for whom section 257 - (c) The applicant must identify the persons for whom section 257 determinations are sought. - (d) The application must specify the determinations requested.
+WCAT will not consider a section 257 application without a written request. - (b) The application must be accompanied by a copy of the Writ of Summons/Notice of Claim (and any other pleadings) filed in the legal action. (c) The applicant must identify the persons for whom section 257 - determinations are sought. - (d) The application must specify the determinations requested.